magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 owner, it doesn’t have an owner.
 The Buddha described it as an object void of substance.

-We don’t understand the Dhamma and so we don’t understand these ‘’; we take them to be ourselves, as belonging to us or belonging to others.
+We don’t understand the Dhamma and so we don’t understand these ‘*saṅkhārā*’; we take them to be ourselves, as belonging to us or belonging to others.
 This gives rise to clinging.
 When clinging arises, ‘becoming’ follows.
 Once becoming arises, then there is birth.
 Once there is birth, then old age, sickness, death … the whole mass of suffering arises.

-This is the We say ignorance gives rise to volitional activities, they give rise to consciousness and so on.
+This is the *paṭiccasamuppāda.* We say ignorance gives rise to volitional activities, they give rise to consciousness and so on.
 All these things are simply events in the mind.
 When we come into contact with something we don’t like, if we don’t have mindfulness, ignorance is there.
 Suffering arises straight away.
 But the mind passes through these changes so rapidly that we can’t keep up with them.
 It’s the same as when you fall from a tree.
 Before you know it – ‘Thud!’ – you’ve hit the ground.
 Actually you’ve passed many branches and twigs on the way, but you couldn’t count them, you couldn’t remember them as you passed them.
 You just fall, and then ‘Thud!’

-The is the same as this.
+The *paṭiccasamuppāda* is the same as this.
 If we divide it up as it is in the scriptures, we say ignorance gives rise to volitional activities, volitional activities give rise to consciousness, consciousness gives rise to mind and matter, mind and matter give rise to the six sense bases, the sense bases give rise to sense contact, contact gives rise to feeling, feeling gives rise to wanting, wanting gives rise to clinging, clinging gives rise to becoming, becoming gives rise to birth, birth gives rise to old age, sickness, death, and all forms of sorrow.
 But in truth, when you come into contact with something you don’t like, there’s immediate suffering!
-That feeling of suffering is actually the result of the whole chain of the .
+That feeling of suffering is actually the result of the whole chain of the *paṭiccasamuppāda*.
 This is why the Buddha exhorted his disciples to investigate and know fully their own minds.

 When people are born into the world they are without names – once born, we name them.
 This is convention.
 We give people names for the sake of convenience, to call each other by.
 The scriptures are the same.
 We separate everything with labels to make studying the reality convenient.
-In the same way, all things are simply .
+In the same way, all things are simply *saṅkhārā*.
 Their original nature is merely that of compounded things.
 The Buddha said that they are impermanent, unsatisfactory and not-self.
 They are unstable.
 We don’t understand this firmly, our understanding is not straight, and so we have wrong view.
-This wrong view is that the are ourselves, we are the , or that happiness and unhappiness are ourselves, we are happiness and unhappiness.
+This wrong view is that the *saṅkhārā* are ourselves, we are the *saṅkhārā*, or that happiness and unhappiness are ourselves, we are happiness and unhappiness.
 Seeing like this is not full, clear knowledge of the true nature of things.
 The truth is that we can’t force all these things to follow our desires, they follow the way of nature.

 Here is a simple comparison: suppose you go and sit in the middle of a freeway with the cars and trucks charging down at you.
 You can’t get